gtrevorrow/policy-validation-action/docs/validator-configuration.md

 The policy validation action uses a pipeline-based approach to validation, where each policy file is processed through a series of validators.
 There are two types of validators:

 1. **Local Validators**: These run on each file individually and validate syntax and other per-file constraints.
-2. **Global Validators**: These run on all statements from all files together and perform cross-file validations, such as CIS benchmark compliance checks.
+2. **Global Validators**: These run on all statements from all files together and perform cross-file validations.
+This pipeline can operate in a hybrid mode, using both rule-based validators (like CIS benchmark checks) and an AI-powered agentic validator for more complex scenarios.

 ## Configuration Options